bkl is a templating configuration language without the templates. It's designed to be simple to read and write with obvious behavior.

 $parent: a.*

-To layer streams, bkl has to match documents between layers.
-By default, child documents are applied to all parent documents. $match allows applying to specific parent documents.
+By default, child documents apply to all parent documents.
+Use $match to target specific documents.

 +